 No one is disputing that asthma life attacks – no matter how familiar they are – are frightening.
 It is a natural human instinct to want to be able to breathing and when an asthma life attack prevents this, we naturally panic.

-However, this can actually may an attack worse.
+However, this can may an attack worse.
 A side effect of panic itself is shortness of breathing – something that you don’t need when you’re already suffering an asthma life attack and finding it hard to breathing out.
 Try and keep calm throughout, wherever possible.

 –Don’t Snatch For Breath.
-As part of the panic response, we are inclined to ‘snatch’ for breathing – that is, short and sharp breathings that do not actually meet our oxygen needs.
-As these breathings do not actually help an attack, all they can do is increase panic – and you don’t want that.
+As part of the panic response, we are inclined to ‘snatch’ for breathing – that is, short and sharp breathings that do not meet our oxygen needs.
+As these breathings do not help an attack, all they can do is increase panic – and you don’t want that.

 –Use Your Medication.
 That’s what it’s there for.
 As soon as you feel an attack coming on, reach for your inhalers or any other medical equipment you have to relieve an attack.
 Always keep your inhalers with you where-ever you go.
 If possible always have spares available.